 Whilst the winter weather can be a tad unpredictable and chilly, it is a wonderful time of year to get out and about in your local area.
-We are incredibly lucky at Park Home Life that both our sites at Orchard Park in Gloucester and Blunsdon Abbey in Swindon are surrounded by beautiful landscapes and scenery.
+We are incredibly lucky at Park Home Life that our site at Orchard Park in Gloucester is surrounded by beautiful landscapes and scenery.

 If you are looking for somewhere to stretch your legs in Gloucestershire, here are some of the best places to visit during the winter season.